nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to creates a Mcdonalds company
+1. User requests to create a Mcdonalds company
 2. JeeqTracker creates and adds a company called McDonalds into JeeqTracker
-3. User requests to add justin as a POC to Mcdonalds
+3. User requests to add Justin as a POC to Mcdonalds
-4. JeeqTracker adds justin and his details into the Mcdonalds as the POC
+4. JeeqTracker adds Justin and his details into the Mcdonalds as the POC

     Use case ends.